Last updated on April 1, 2023

 Last but not least, it’s a good idea to get off the island and take in the whole scenery from a sailboat!
 This 90-minute sailing tour of San Juan is one of the best ways to experience the city.
 You’ll board a topsail and cruise around Old San Juan, taking in the city from a different vantage point.
 The sailing adventure comes with complimentary drinks, including rum, of course, so that you can unwind while you spot El Morro, La Fortaleza, and other iconic structures in the city.
 This would be an epic way to conclude your visit to San Juan.

 Travel Resources I Love

-Tep Wireless Pocket WIFI Device – With portable WiFi, you can say goodbye to ridiculous roaming charges and SIM cards for good.
-I’ve been using the Tep Wireless Pocket WIFI device, called a Teppy, for a while and love the peace of mind it gives me.
-The Teppy provides 3G-4G WiFi for at least 6 hours and works in 100+ countries.
+Travel WiFI Pocket WIFI Device – With portable WiFi, you can say goodbye to ridiculous roaming charges and SIM cards for good.
+I’ve been using the Travel WiFi Portable Hostspot device for years and love the peace of mind it gives me.
+The device provides 3G-4G WiFi for at least 6 hours and works in 100+ countries.
 In my experience, it lasts 9 hours.
 It also works in a variety of landscapes and terrains.
-I even filmed a Facebook Live from a boat in the Atlantic Ocean using my Teppy.
+I even filmed a Facebook Live from a boat in the Atlantic Ocean using my device.
 I can also use Google Maps, request an Uber, call my mom, and do tons of other things I couldn’t do before.
 Quick tip: turn off the device when you’re not using it so that the battery can last longer.
-Use code SOMTOSEEKS to get 10% off your order.

 Booking.com – Booking.com is my go-to website for booking discounted accommodations around the world.
 What I love most about Booking.com is the variety of properties you can find, from luxury apartments to treehouses to university housing.
 It’s hard to beat the insanely low prices.
 The website also has a flexible cancellation policy, which is great if things come up or you change your mind.